-Our planetarium facility performs as a 360-degree multimedia sky theater, allowing visitors to experience live, interactive programs as well as automated productions that feature realistic night skies and virtual journeys through our solar system and distance deep space phenomena.
+Our planetarium facility performs as a 360-degree multimedia sky theater, allowing visitors to experience live, interactive programs as well as automated productions that feature realistic night skies and virtual journeys through our solar system and distant distance deep space phenomena.

 Our quest is to help children of all ages expand their universe.

-Features of our Planetarium Theatre
+Features of our Planetarium

-Our planetarium facility also uses a number of integrated auxiliary theatre components, provided by ASH Enterprises and ECCS.
+Our planetarium facility also uses a number of integrated auxiliary theater components, provided by ASH Enterprises and ECCS.
 These include a theater-style 5.1 sound system, Canon inset video projector, Pleiades LED cove lighting, and the Universal Theater Control System.

 How is a Planetarium Different from an Observatory?